 Are you a sucker for takeout fake-out?
 So am I!
-Here are a few other Asian inspired takeout dishes you might enjoy?
-Grilled Teriyaki Chicken, Chicken Chow Mein, or Easy Fried Rice
+Here are a few other Asian-inspired takeout dishes you might enjoy: Grilled Teriyaki Chicken and Chicken Chow Mein.

 - Coat the beef– Place the thinly sliced beef into a large bowl and coat the beef in the cornstarch.

-- Cook beef in batches– Heat the cup vegetable oil in a wok and cook the beef in 2 batches.
-Once the beef is cooked remove it and set aside.
+- Cook beef in batches– Heat the vegetable oil in a wok and cook the beef in 2 batches.
+Once the beef is cooked, remove it and set it aside.

 - Mix beef, sauce, and green onion– Add the sliced green onion to the beef and cook for about 2-3 minutes.
 Serve this Mongolian beef recipe warm over hot rice.